Frequently Asked Questions

 No, Parking Control Officers can not void tickets.

 After 5 p.m. and before 7 a.m.
 Monday thru Friday, permits are not required to park in "O, W, T, or Z" lots.
 Residence hall lots and Jardine lots are patrolled 24 hours a day, 7 days a week during the school year, as well as fire lanes and disabled access stalls.
 Reserved stall signs state their hours of enforcement, 6 a.m. to 6 p.m.
 Monday thru Friday or 24 hours.

 7. Are parking rules enforced during breaks, the summer and holidays?

-Safety violations such as H/C stalls and Fire lanes are enforced 24 hours a day, 7 days a week.
-Permits are not required and meters are not enforced on University Holidays.
+Safety violations such as H/C accessible stalls and Fire lanes are enforced 24 hours a day, 7 days a week.
+Faculty, Staff and Students are allowed to park only in the type of lot specified by their permits during the Fall and Spring semesters.
+Between Fall and Spring semesters and during the Summer semester, parking is allowed outside the areas specified by the permit.
+Reserved and restricted zones are still enforced.
+Parking permits are not required on University Holidays (University closed).
+Meters and 12 hour stalls are not enforced during University Holidays.
+All other regulations are enforced.
 See the Parking Regulations for specific enforcement times.

 University Holidays including the following: